-The Colombian armed conflict has generated an enormous number of forcedly displaced populations who are forced to leave their homes and to migrate to cities and urban centers where no sources of subsistence have.
+The Colombian armed conflict has generated an enormous number of forcedly displaced population who are forced to leave their homes and to migrate to cities and urban centers with no sources of subsistence.
 This situation configures a truly humanitarian tragedy.

 In 2004, many forcedly displaced persons started filing tutela actions, they asked to government for protection of their fundamental rights, especially the right to human dignity and housing.
-In this year, the Constitutional Court decided to declare the existence of an "unconstitutional state of things"; this mean that the Court declared that government has been systematically violating forcedly displaced persons rights (Case T-025/04).
+In this year, the Constitutional Court decided to declare the existence of an "unconstitutional state of things"; this mean that the Court declared that government has been systematically violating forcedly displaced persons rights.